Arthritis is a term used to describe a very common disorder that affects joints.

 Results from six studies of ASU found that taking 300 mg daily for three to 12 months slightly improved pain and functioning.
 There is no good evidence that it prevents cartilage breakdown.

 Fish Oil (Omega-3 fatty acids EPA and DHA)

 Omega-3 fatty acids are found in fatty layers of cold-water fish and shellfish, plant and nut oils, English walnuts, flaxseed, algae oils, and fortified foods.
 You can also get omega-3s as a supplement.

 Long-chain omega-3 fatty acids found in fish and shellfish.
 Short-chain omega-3 fatty acids found in plants, such as flaxseed.
-Hundreds of studies suggest that omega-3s may provide some benefits to a wide range of diseases, including heart problems, cancer, mental disorder, vision problems, inflammation, liver disease, depression, and anxiety.
+Hundreds of studies suggest that omega-3s may provide some benefits to a wide range of diseases, including heart problems, cancer, mental disorders, vision problems, inflammation, liver disease, depression, and anxiety.
 When you buy a fish oil supplement, be sure to read the label to check for purity, concentration, form, and sustainability.

-Remember what they say “Eat Fish Live Longer“, now there’s fresh evidence that following that advice can not only reduce your risk of cardiovascular disease but actually help you live longer—especially if you’re already age 65 or older.
+Remember what they say “Eat Fish, Live Longer“, now there’s fresh evidence that following that advice can not only reduce your risk of cardiovascular disease but actually help you live longer—especially if you’re already age 65 or older.